| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 of compatibility to its predecessors, Layer-1 und

-Layer-2.
-Perceptual Model The perceptual
+Perceptual Model

 model is mainly determining the quality of a given encoder implementation.